artemdwo/simple-react-app-tested/README.md

 ## Testing tools

 ### Enzyme
-For components testing prior the actual development
+For components testing prior the actual development.
+TDD approach practice along with JS learning.

 ### Cypress
 For UI testing only.
+No Selenium Webdriver needed.

+### Cucumber
+Old good Cucumber for JavaScript.

+### TestCafe
+For UI testing only.
+No Selenium Webdriver needed.

 ---
 ## How to use